-BWG says no to Bill 66 – plus update from Adj-Tos, Collingwood
+BWG says no to Bill 66 – plus updates from Adj-Tos, Collingwood, Oro-Medonte

 Bradford-West-Gwillimbury Mayor Rob Keffer at his 2018 election campaign launch. -Bradford Today photo